- This is the complete onboarding task flow for setting up a Google Vault migration.

 - core.usgovcloudapi.de (government)

 - Important: This Advanced Option only needs to be added if you are uploading your Google Vault files to a specific Azure data center.
-This is done by either using the UploaderWiz optional parameter of azurelocation=gov, ger or china; or by using AZCopy and specifying the URL (refer to this TechNet article for more information).
+This is done by using the UploaderWiz optional parameter of azurelocation=gov, ger or china.

 - The following can be deleted: